 If you do happen to contract Bali Belly, simply visit a doctor to receive an injection and some medication which should start to clear up the infection within 24 hours.
 Other ways of treating the condition include anti-diarrhoea medications such as Imodium and Loperomide and activated charcoal tablets which are available from most supermarkets.

 Drinking bottled water will minimise your risks of contracting Bali Belly as well as taking daily acidophilus tablets as an extra preventative.
 However, it's important to remember that symptoms can vary from the time of infection and the bug may last anywhere from a day to a couple of weeks.
-If your systems persist for more than a week, the infection may become contagious, so interactions with others should also be done carefully.
+If your symptoms persist for more than a week, the infection may become contagious, so interactions with others should also be done carefully.

 As long as you are sensible about where you eat, what you eat, water intake and personal hygiene, you should minimise your risk of getting Bali Belly.